 I receive many questions from curious, confused, or concerned Catholics about everything from the Mass to divorce to the saints.
-Sacraments are also of interest to people.
-Below are some recent ones.
+Sacraments are also of interest to people—as they should be!
+God lovingly touches all of the stages of life through the seven sacraments.
+They are, in fact, drawn from the love that Jesus had for all of us by becoming human.
+Each is designed to draw us closer to God.

 Confirmation and Grace